Want to become an online fitness coach? There's some things you need to know before you start.

 An influencer is anyone with a following.

-Coaching them allows you reach a larger audience, but more importantly, it gives you validity.
+Being an influencer’s online fitness coach allows you to reach a larger audience, but more importantly, it gives you validity.

 Let’s think about this from the potential client’s point of view: When they see an advertisement for your coaching on the sidebar of a random fitness website, they’ll probably think “big deal, another ad, who the heck is this guy.”